 The lesson then focuses on reference words, and how they link a text together, before a final speaking tasks about different jobs and gender.

-- To develop the skill of identifying the main ideas in a semi academic text.
+Able to identify the main ideas in a semi academic text.

-- To help students understand how reference words are used to link the ideas of a text together.
+Understand how reference words are used to link the ideas of a text together.

 The lesson plan and student worksheets can be downloaded as PDFs below.
+There is a presentation that can be used online or for a paper free lesson.

 Looking for more content like this?

-Unsung heroes is a lesson for older teenagers and adults at B1 level and above.
+Unsung heroes is a lesson for older teenagers and adults at B2 level and above.
 The lesson involves a jigsaw reading activity about five remarkable women, a focus on relative clauses and a final writing activity.
 Link to this lesson: http://www.teachingenglish.org.uk/article/unsung-heroes